ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/use-sharing-auditing.md

 # Use sharing auditing in the Office 365 audit log

 Sharing is a key activity in SharePoint Online and OneDrive for Business, and it's widely used in Office 365 organizations.
-Administrators can now use sharing auditing in the Office 365 audit log to determine how sharing is being used in their organization.
+Administrators can use sharing auditing in the Office 365 audit log to determine how sharing is being used in their organization.

 ## The SharePoint Sharing schema